gstackio/traefik-boshrelease/deployment/README.md

 [BOSH-Lite](https://bosh.io/docs/bosh-lite.html).

-It enables a TLS endpoint with a custom certificate named `traefik_tls`, signed by a custom Certificate Authority named `traefikCA`.
+It enables a TLS endpoint with a custom certificate named `traefik_tls`, signed by a custom Certificate Authority named `traefik_ca`.
 When you need your Certificate Authority, or your certificate to be used, upload it in CredHub with the correct `//<director-name>/<deployment-name>/<variable-name>` path or put it in your `--vars-store` file prior to deploying.

 ## Cloud config